Amasa Holcomb

 Amasa Holcomb (1787–1875) was an American farmer, surveyor, civil engineer, businessman, politician, and manufacturer of surveying instruments and telescopes.
 From instruments he made he observed the total solar eclipse of June 16, 1806.
 He made astronomical computations from his observations and published almanacs for the partial solar eclipses of 1807 and 1808 from his work.
 An asteroid, 45512 Holcomb, was named after him.

 Early life

 Holcomb was born on June 18, 1787.
 Holcomb grew up in a town with three names in two states as a young child, but he never changed his residence due to border disputes and resolutions.
-The area known as "the jog" was called Simsbury, Connecticut, prior to 1768.
-Later his birthplace was renamed Granby, Connecticut.
 The town kept this name until 1804 when the boundary between the states of Connecticut and Massachusetts was placed further south, and his birth town became known as Southwick, Massachusetts, where he grew up.